1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 # APPROACH/METHODOLOGY (8 points)
 ## Planned Approach
-(In paragraph(s), describe the approach you will take and what are the models you will try to use?
-Mention any data transformations that would need to happen.
-How do you plan to compare your models?
-How do you plan to train and optimize your model hyper-parameters?)

 First, we use multiple linear regression to create different models.
 This gives an idea of the statistical significance of each variable.
 Next, we conduct partial F-tests and analyze the correlation coefficients between variables to find the variables with greatest explanatory power.
 Finally, we perform an ANOVA analysis to discover if there are differences in bikesharing between the casual and registered populations.

 We will also consider using recurrent neural networks, a bayesian approach, and a clsutering apporach for time series forecasting

 ## Anticipated Conclusions/Hypothesis
-(what results do you expect, how will you approach lead you to determining the final conclusion of your analysis) Note: At the end of the project, you do not have to be correct or have acceptable accuracy, the purpose is to walk us through an analysis that gives the reader insight into the conclusion regarding your objective/problem statement

 We expect to find that there are strong seasonality patterns in the data, both in terms of day of the week, as well as the week/month of the year.
 We expect higher usage during weekends, and during tourist seasons in DC.